How understanding human behavior helps Bumble, Spotify, and Yelp rethink customer experience.

-Using the Fogg Behavioral Model to troubleshoot your UX.
+Using the Fogg Behavioral Model to Troubleshoot Your Product's Digital Experience

-No matter what stage of development your product is in, you can put the Fogg Behavioral Model to work to solve UX issues.
+No matter what stage of development your product is in, you can put the Fogg Behavioral Model to work to solve product issues.
 Here are three top ways to troubleshoot:

 Motivation and power uses: What sets apart your most motivated users from everyone else?
 Analyze their experience by tracing what about the site makes their experience particularly successful, then replicate your top users' experiences for every user.